 The Concept of Soup from Leftovers / Garbage Soup

 That’s right, Garbage Soup.
-Doesn’t sound appetizing, but in reality, it can be.
+It doesn’t sound appetizing, but in reality, it can be.

 How to Make Garbage Soup